 The Foundation will partner with local businesses, land owners, stakeholders and organizations to foster government transparency, business friendly regulations, ordinances and government programs.
 We aspire to build upon the existing strengths, commitments and engagements of the VC CoLAB Organization by funding scientific research and educational campaigns.
 This way we can serve a common purpose and continue to be a formidable agent for change in the community.

 We encourage all interested donors to Click Here to donate online.
 Or download the Foundation Donation Form and either email it to firstname.lastname@example.org or mail it to 1672 Donlon Street, Ventura, CA 93003.

 If you are interested in learning more about the Ventura County CoLAB Foundation and the important work we are doing, please contact Rachel E. Culbert-Mastro at email@example.com or 805-633-2260.

 Ventura County CoLAB Foundation’s Projects

 Treasure Our Farms

-The Ventura County CoLAB Foundation is one of the supporters for Treasure Our Farms.
-Treasure Our Farms educates and lays the framework for a deeper understanding of Ventura County agriculture and is designed to foster a greater appreciation of where our local food comes from.
+The VC CoLAB Foundation is one of the supporters for Treasure Our Farms.
+Treasure Our Farms educates, engages and informs local communities about the value and beauty of local agriculture in California.
 It presents a united front for businesses and people of the agriculture landscape to come together in an effort to positively shift the perception of farming and agriculture in our community.
-To learn more about please visit www.treasureourfarms.com.